Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Introduction

 \textbf{Our contributions:}

 \begin{enumerate}[leftmargin=1.25em,itemsep=0mm] \item We create minimal, controlled and easy-to-quantify open-ended algorithmic tasks.
-These tasks isolate, and loosely capture two fundamental modes of creativity. \item We find that multi-token prediction through teacherless training or diffusion, results in significantly increased algorithmic creativity and reduced memorization in our tasks compared to next-token prediction.
+These tasks isolate, and loosely capture two fundamental modes of creativity. \item We find that multi-token prediction through one of teacherless training or diffusion, results in significantly increased algorithmic creativity in our tasks compared to next-token prediction.

-\item Our argument provides new support for multi-token prediction, going beyond \citepalias{bachmann24pitfalls}.
+\item Our argument provides new support for multi-token prediction, going beyond \citetalias{bachmann24pitfalls}.
 We show a gap in creativity in an open-ended task (rather than correctness in a deterministic one), in much simpler 2-token-lookahead tasks, and in tasks where no token permutation is friendly to next-token-learning.

-\item We find that {hash-conditioning} i.e., training with random hash prefixes, greatly improves diversity of algorithmic creativity in our tasks, compared to the standard paradigm of temperature sampling.